Case Study: The “Sugar Daddy” Abuser

 Results

-The turning point in mediation came when Keystone’s attorneys were able to show that the abuser’s actions were part of a scheme he had created to defraud wealthy elderly people.
+The turning point in mediation came when Keystone’s attorneys were able to show that the abuser’s actions were part of a scheme he had created to defraud wealthy elderly men.
 They managed to obtain testimony from another sugar daddy off the same dating site the decedent had used who also had been financially abused by the decedent’s sugar baby in much the same fashion as the decedent.

 When it came time to mediate the case, the identity of the sugar baby’s prior victim proved to be key.
 “All I had to do at mediation was mention the guy’s name and the other side folded,” Kaufman says.